 The primary pollutants of concern in the study area are ozone (O_3) and its precursors, reactive organic gases (ROG) and nitrogen oxides (NO_x), as well as carbon monoxide (CO), particulate matter (PM10, and PM2.5, particulate matter up to 10 micrometers in diameter and up to 2.5 micrometers in diameter, respectively).
 O_3 , PM10, and PM2.5 are considered to be regional pollutants because they affect air quality on a regional scale.
-NO_2 reacts photochemically with ROG to form O_3 , while PM10 and PM2.5 can form from chemical reaction of atmospheric chemicals, including NO_x , sulfates, nitrates, and ammonia.
+NO_2 reacts photochemically with ROG to form O_3 , while PM10 and PM2.5 can form from chemical reaction of atmospheric chemicals, including NO_X , sulfates, nitrates, and ammonia.
 These processes can occur at some distance downwind of the source of pollutants.
 Pollutants, such as CO, are considered to be local pollutants because they tend to disperse rapidly with distance from the source.
 Although PM10 and PM2.5 are regional pollutants, they can also be localized pollutants, as direct emissions of PM10 from automobile exhaust can accumulate in the air locally near the emission source.

 Sensitive Land Uses.
 Some land uses are considered more sensitive to changes in air quality than others, depending on the population groups and the activities involved.
-According to CARB, sensitive individuals refer to those segments of the population most susceptible to poor air quality (i.e., children, the elderly, and those with pre-existing serious health problems affected by air quality).
+According to CARB, sensitive individuals refer to those segments of the population most susceptible to poor air quality (i.e., children, the elderly, and those with preexisting serious health problems affected by air quality).
 Land uses where sensitive individuals are most likely to spend time include schools and schoolyards, parks and playgrounds, daycare centers, nursing homes, hospitals, and residential communities, convalescent centers, and retirement homes.
-(California Air Resources Board 2005).
+(CARB, 2005).
 Within the study area, sensitive land uses include Fredrick Miller Regional Park and the Sacramento River Parkway.
 Nearby sensitive land uses include the West Sacramento Medical Center on 15th Street and adjacent residential areas, all west of Jefferson Boulevard.
 East of the study area in Sacramento is O'Neil Park on Broadway.

 Existing Air Quality Conditions.
-The monitoring station closest to the study area is within the Sacramento Metropolitan Air Quality Management District's (SMAQMD's) jurisdiction.
+The monitoring station closest to the study area is within SMAQMD's jurisdiction.
 The Sacramento T Street Monitoring Station is located approximately 1.2 miles to the east.
 No standards were exceeded at the monitoring station for CO, NO2, or SO2 between 2011 and 2014.
-The Federal 8-hour O3 standard was exceeded between 0 and 9 times annually, and the State 8-hour O3 standard was exceeded 1 time in 2011 and 4 times in 2012.
-The State one-hour O3 standard was exceeded 1 time in 2011 and 2012.
-The Federal PM10 and PM2.5 standards were not exceeded between 2011 and 2014.
-The State 24-hour PM10 standard was exceeded 21 times in 2013 and 4 times in 2014.
-The State 24-hour PM2.5 standard was exceeded 6 times in 2011 and 2 times in 2013.
+The federal 8-hour O3 standard was exceeded between 0 and 9 times annually, and the state 8-hour O3 standard was exceeded 1 time in 2011 and 4 times in 2012.
+The state one-hour O3 standard was exceeded 1 time in 2011 and 2012.
+The federal PM10 and PM2.5 standards were not exceeded between 2011 and 2014.
+The state 24-hour PM10 standard was exceeded 21 times in 2013 and 4 times in 2014.
+The state 24-hour PM2.5 standard was exceeded 6 times in 2011 and 2 times in 2013.

 Attainment Status.
 In the study area, the regulation of air quality on the east side of the Sacramento River is under the jurisdiction of SMAQMD.
-The U.S. Environmental Protection Agency (U.S. EPA) designates Sacramento County as nonattainment for O_3 , PM2.5, unclassified/attainment for lead and NO_2 , and maintenance for PM10 and CO.
-The regulation of air quality on the west side of the Sacramento River is under the jurisdiction of Yolo-Solano Air Quality Management District.
-The U.S. EPA designates Yolo County as nonattainment for O_3 , PM2.5, unclassified/attainment for PM10, lead and NO_2 , and maintenance for CO.
+The U.S. Environmental Protection Agency (USEPA) designates Sacramento County as nonattainment for O3, PM2.5, unclassified/attainment for lead and NO2, and maintenance for PM10 and CO.
+The regulation of air quality on the west side of the Sacramento River is under the jurisdiction of Yolo-Solano AQMD.
+The USEPA designates Yolo County as nonattainment for O3, PM2.5, unclassified/attainment for PM10, lead and NO2, and maintenance for CO.